 Standard Licenses

-In addition to supporting established licensing frameworks, the capability to easily define and implement shared licensing terms gives content owners the ability to unify their voices and negotiate collective licensing agreements with AI companies and other applications that require access to large collections of digital content, including websites, books, videos, and proprietary data.
+In addition to supporting established frameworks, the ability to easily define and implement shared licensing terms gives content owners the ability to unify their voices and negotiate collective licensing agreements with AI companies and other applications that require access to large collections of digital content, including websites, books, videos, and proprietary datasets.

 Example Code: Collective Paid License

-Below is an example RSL license that references the collective licensing terms published by rslcollective.org and is managed by the license server at https://rslcollective.org/api.
+Below is an RSL license that references collective licensing terms published by rslcollective.org and managed by the license server at https://api.rslcollective.org.

 <rsl xmlns="https://rslstandard.org/rsl">